sailfishos/docs.sailfishos.org/Support/Help_Articles/Sailfish_X_Licence/README.md

 Sailfish X **Free licence** is a trial version for the Xperia product variants.
 You can download and install it free of charge to try out Sailfish OS on your Sony device.

-Sailfish X **Full licence** entitles you to use all Sailfish X services (including Android™ App Support) on the Xperia™ 10 III, Xperia™ 10 II, Xperia™ 10, and Xperia™ XA2 devices.
+Sailfish X **Full licence** entitles you to use all Sailfish X services (including Android™ AppSupport) on the Xperia™ 10 III, Xperia™ 10 II, Xperia™ 10, and Xperia™ XA2 devices.
 The same applies to the Xperia™ X devices, however, the Android support on those devices is the older version that corresponds to Android version 4.4.

 This is the list of **[supported devices](https://docs.sailfishos.org/Support/Supported_Devices/)**.